ucsc-cgp/cloud-billing-report/aws/README.md

 recipients are specified.
 (For example, Google will not accept mail from some hosts over IPv6 without extra configuration.)
 In this case, the script can be modified to output the email report to a file.

+Alternatively, you can configure `postfix` to use an external mail server.
+Here's a [guide](https://gist.github.com/kany/c44c077881047ead8faa) on how to set up Postfix to relay email sent from your machine to Gmail on macOS.